 Governments and the United Nations High Commissioner for Refugees (UNHCF) have the primary responsibility of determining who is considered a refugee under international, regional or national law, through a legal process called Refugee Status Determination (RSDs).
 In 2013, UNHCR remained responsible for implementing the RSD procedure in more than 50 countries.
 In another 20 countries, UNHCR conducted RSDjointly with, or parallel to, the governments.

 5. How many refugees have come to Canada?

-From November 4, 2015 to January 29,, 2017 Canada has received 40,081 refugees.
-These come under three different categories: Government Assisted Refugees account for 54% of these refugees, Privately Sponsor refugees for 36% and Blended Visa Office-referred refugees for 10%.
+From November 4, 2015, to January 29, 2017 Canada has received 40,081 refugees.
+These come under three different categories: Government Assisted Refugees account for 54% of these refugees, Privately Sponsored refugees for 36% and Blended Visa Office-referred refugees for 10%.
 British Columbia receives approximately 1664 refugees each year.
 In 2015, B.C. received refugees from 17 different countries.

 6. Under what category does TRAC fall under?

-Blended Visa Office-Referred Refugee is essentially a mix of both: the UNHCR matches refugees identified for resettlement with private sponsors in Canada.
-The Government provides 6 months of financial support, and the private sponsors provide for other 6 months, as well as emotional and social support from the day they come to Canada.
+Blended Visa Office-Referred Refugees are essentially a mix of both: the UNHCR matches refugees identified for resettlement with private sponsors in Canada.
+The Government provides 6 months of financial support, and the private sponsors provide for the other 6 months, as well as emotional and social support from the day they come to Canada.
 TRAC is a sponsorship group working under this category.

 7. What does the Bible say about refugees?

 “When a foreigner resides among you in your land, do not mistreat them.
 34 The foreigner residing among you must be treated as your native-born.
 Love them as yourself, for you were foreigners in Egypt.
 I am the Lord your God”- Leviticus 19, 33-34 (NIV).